Păstorel Teodoreanu: Symbolist poetry

 Păstorel had very specific tastes in poetry, and was an avid reader of the first-generation Symbolists.
-Of all Symbolist poets, his favorite was Paul Verlaine, whose poems he had memorized to perfection, Al. Săndulescu, "Mâncătorul de cărți", in România Literară, Issue 11/2008 but he also imitated Henri de Régnier, Albert Samain and Jean Richepin.
+Of all Symbolist poets, his favorite was Paul Verlaine, whose poems he had memorized to perfection, but he also imitated Henri de Régnier, Albert Samain and Jean Richepin.
 Like Verlaine, Teodoreanu had mastered classical prosody, so much so that he believed it was easier, and more vulgar, for one to write in verse—overall, he preferred prose.
 He was entirely adverse to Romania's modernist poetry, most notably so when he ridiculed the work of Camil Baltazar; even in his lyrical work of the 1930s, Teodoreanu recovered older, consecrated Symbolist synaesthesia and lyrical tropes, such as the arrival of autumn and the departure of loved ones.

 In Caiet, he is also a poet of the macabre, honoring the ghoulish genre invented by his Romanian Symbolist predecessors.
 According to critics such as Călinescu and Alexandru Paleologu, his main reference is Alexandru Macedonski, the Romanian Symbolist master.
 Paleologu notes that Păstorel is the more "lucid" answer to Macedonski's unlimited "Quixotism".
 Together with the carpe diem invitation in Hronicul, Caiet is an implicit celebration of life:

+Such themes preoccupied him again as he was dying of cancer, including in what may have been his last sonnet:

 Teodoreanu's contribution to Romanian poetry centers on an original series, Cântecèle de ospiciu ("Tiny Songs from a Hospice"), written from the perspective of the dangerously insane.
 As Călinescu notes, they require "subtle humor" from the reader.
 For instance, some veer into delirious monologues: